davidvoler/jfrog-training/README.md

 kubectl get pods
 ```

-you will get a database named postgres-xxxxx-sss
+you will get a database named postgres-xxxxx-sss (with some random string and numbers)

 ```bash
 kubectl exec -it postgres-XXXXX-SSS bash